How to prevent tooth decay (or stop it from getting worse)

 - Using sugar-free chewing gum after meals can help prevent tooth decay, because it makes your mouth produce more saliva.
 The extra saliva helps to cancel out the acid in your mouth after eating or drinking.

-A severely dry mouth is much less common than frequent sugar intake, but it also increases the risk of tooth decay.
+A dry mouth also increases the risk of tooth decay.
 Saliva is very important in the fight against tooth decay.
 It contains a number of ingredients which help to fight the bacteria that form dental plaque and cause decay and gum problems.

 There are certain medical conditions (especially Sjogren’s Syndrome) which can cause very dry mouth.
 Radiation treatment and damage to the salivary glands are other causes.
 Also, certain drugs including tricyclic antidepressants, antispasmodics, some anti-psychotic drugs and HAART for people living with HIV can all cause dry mouth.
 Some women also experience dry mouth as they are going through the menopause or taking Hormone Replacement Therapy.